soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 > Note: Applying a function with more arguments than it expects is a type error.

-Since the `.` operator takes at least the amount of arguments we supply, we continue to the next phase of type-checking: matching the types of the inputs with the types of the expected inputs (from the type signature of the operator).
+Since the `.` operator takes at least the number of arguments we supply, we continue to the next phase of type-checking: matching the types of the inputs with the types of the expected inputs (from the type signature of the operator).

 When we match two types, we are checking for *equivalence* between them.
 There are a few possible scenarios here:

-1. When the two types are **concrete** (as oppose to type variables) and **simple**, like `Int` and `Bool`, we check if they are the same.
-If they are, they type check, if they aren't they don't and we throw an error.
+1. When the two types are **concrete** (as opposed to type variables) and **simple**, like `Int` and `Bool`, we check if they are the same.
+If they are, they type check and we continue.
+   If they aren't, they don't type check and we throw an error.
 2. When the two types we match are more **complex** (for example both are functions), we try to match their inputs and outputs (in case of functions).
 If the inputs and outputs match, then the two types match.